samunderwood/bulk-rank-retrieval-tool/README.md

 ## Usage

+### Public Deployment (Streamlit Cloud)

+1. Visit the deployed app
+2. Enter your DataForSEO credentials in the sidebar:
+   - Choose "Login & Password" or "API Key"
+   - Enter your credentials
+   - Credentials are verified before proceeding
+3. Configure your search parameters
+4. Enter keywords and click "Run"

+### Local Development

 Run the application:
 ```bash
 streamlit run app.py
 ```

-Then navigate to `http://localhost:8501` in your browser.
+Then navigate to `http://localhost:8501` in your browser and enter your credentials in the sidebar.

 ### Live Mode
 - Immediate results for each keyword